ashutoshpurushottam/Neural-Networks-Learning/README.md

 # Neural-Networks-Learning
-Implementation of digit recognition using octave
+Implementation of digit recognition using octave.
+The project was part of Coursera's Machine Learning course.